xavidop/blog/dialogflow/_posts/2023-01-24-dialogflow-cx-intents.md

 ### Delete

 Also, an intent can be [deleted](https://cxcli.xavidop.me/intents/delete).
-The usage of this command is pretty much similar to the one used for create an intent:
+The usage of this command is pretty much similar to the one used for creating an intent:

 ```sh
 cxcli intent delete [intent-name] [parameters]